PUCD2035-E-F15/class_notes/content/week_5/index.md

 You need a local server because Chrome expects websites to be hosted online, not on local files in your computer.
 Chrome will run simple projects from `file://`, but scripts that load external files from javascript (like images) will violate security measures in Chrome.
 Chrome won't have a problem if the files are served up by the local server.

 Many options for running local servers exist.
 [Anvil](http://anvilformac.com/) is a simple OS X app that makes setting up a local server easy.
-Justin install Anvil, tell it to serve the folder that contains your project files, and then load up your site in Chrome.
+Just install Anvil, tell it to serve the folder that contains your project files, and then load up your site in Chrome.

 [P5 Tutorial on Local Servers](https://github.com/processing/p5.js/wiki/Local-server)